 Organized runs, races, and bicycling events are not permitted on the walkways, trails, or turf on parkland between the Lincoln Memorial and US Capitol.
 A limited number of events each year may use Constitution Avenue and Independence Avenue.
-View the park's Record of Determination for organized pedestrian and cycling events for more information.
 Organized walks are permitted in these areas, please view Special Events Permits for more information on applying to have an organized walk event.

 Additional Associated Costs

 A refundable cost recovery deposit may be required to pay for incurred by the National Park Service resulting from the activity, such as administrative cost (permit monitoring, utilities, management of activity), restoration and/or rehabilitation, or cleanup of parkland.
 Cost recovery is based on the size and scope of the event and can range from $500 to $500,000 or more.

 A permits specialist will guide applicants through the permitting process and assist with event-specific details.
 Please also consult Permits Resources, including: